 My pedagogical politics acknowledge that everyone learns differently, and that part of my role as an educator is to provide a safe, accessible, and inclusive learning environment conducive to basic principles of Universal Design for Learning and in-line with anti-oppressive space-making.

-I am currently supervising three PhD students in the School of Education, University of Sheffield.
-I welcome PhD students across a number of social science disciplines who wish to undertake research in the areas of disability, education, gender, sexuality and childhood and youth.
+I am currently supervising PhD and EdD students in the School of Education, University of Sheffield.
+I welcome doctoral students across a number of social science disciplines who wish to undertake research in the areas of disability, education, gender, sexuality and childhood and youth.